 DAX basics in Power BI Desktop

 This article is for users new to Power BI Desktop.
-It’s meant to give you a quick and easy introduction on how you can use Data Analysis Expressions (DAX) to solve a number of basic calculation and data analysis problems.
-We’ll go over some conceptual information, a series of tasks you can complete, and a few quizzes to test what you’ve learned.
+It gives you a quick and easy introduction on how you can use Data Analysis Expressions (DAX) to solve a number of basic calculation and data analysis problems.
+We’ll go over some conceptual information, a series of tasks you can complete, and a knowledge check to test what you’ve learned.
 After completing this article, you should have a good understanding of the most important fundamental concepts in DAX.

 What is DAX?